Enabling Low-Latency Machine learning on Radiation-Hard FPGAs with hls4ml: Enabling ML on Radiation-Hard FPGAs: A New hls4ml Backend and Synthesis Results

 The core of our engineering contribution is the development of a new backend for \texttt{hls4ml} that targets the Microchip SmartHLS compiler.
 This effort effectively bridges the gap between the HEP ML ecosystem and the target hardware platform.
 The development process involved a systematic translation of the entire compilation flow.
 To ensure correctness, the development began with a manual C++ implementation to establish a functional baseline for the SmartHLS compiler.
 While this manual implementation was sufficient for the autoencoder in this study, the primary goal was to create a reusable, automated path for the community.
 The development of the backend required significant modifications to both the C++ templates and the Python code-generation framework.
 Key steps included: adapting and optimizing the baseline C++ algorithms to use SmartHLS-native libraries and pragmas; expanding the \texttt{hls4ml} Python data type system to map quantized tensors to the new data types used by SmartHLS (e.g., \texttt{hls::ap\_fixpt}); writing a new code-generation engine tailored to SmartHLS intricacies; and creating the build scripts to integrate the new compiler into the \texttt{hls4ml} workflow.
 A rigorous validation process was critical to the development, using C-simulations to confirm that the output of the new backend was bit-for-bit identical to that from established \texttt{hls4ml} flows.
 To ensure a robust hardware verification path, and in coordination with the vendor's technical team, a streaming interface using FIFO buffers was implemented for the top-level module.
 This design pattern was adopted on their advice to ensure maximum compatibility and to streamline the Software/Hardware co-simulation flow with the current version of the SmartHLS toolchain.

 The culmination of this effort was the integration of these changes into a new, fully-fledged \texttt{hls4ml} backend that smoothly integrates into the existing Python API.
-This new backend, which will be made publicly available, democratizes access to this class of radiation-hard FPGAs for the scientific community.
+This new backend, which has been released under \texttt{hls4ml v1.3.0}, helps democratize access to this class of radiation-hard FPGAs for the scientific community.